 As you can see the ends (or heads) of the metatarsal bones bear the body’s weight as the foot moves forward in the gait cycle.

-Further aggravating the metatarsalgia is the fact that in an area of friction or pressure many times the body will attempt to create a cushion to protect the area.
+bursitis- Further aggravating metatarsalgia is the fact that in an area of friction or pressure many times the body will attempt to create a cushion to protect the area.
 This cushion is called a bursal sac.
 The problem is that as excessive pressure is placed on the bursal sac it too can become inflamed and now is referred to as a bursitis.
 A patient will typically come into the office complaining of a sharp pain in the foot and will usually be localized to a certain area of the forefoot.
 In these instances the immediate area may be slightly swollen and slightly red in color.

 Additionally, activities such as climbing ladders where the ball of foot is constantly being jammed into the rungs of the ladder, as well as activities that require a lot of stooping, such as planting flowers, as an example.

 Treatment depends on defining the source as discussed above.
 Generally if the pain is from lack of a fat pad or just too much pressure on the metatarsal heads due factors like obesity or working on concrete floors, adding cushioning and support to the feet through the use of an orthotic should be very effective in reducing pain.
 Click the two links below to read about the orthotics I recommend.
 Click here for a discussion on orthotics for metatarsalgia

 There are even socks made today that have extra cushioning built into them to protect the bottom of the foot and make walking easier.
 Click on the link below to take a better look at these socks.